luizaugustoliveira/AdminDashboard-ProjetoProgWeb/README.md

 - Responsive design implemented using Tailwind CSS.
 - User authentication handled by NextAuth.
 - Data management with Prisma and MySQL.
-- Payment processing with Stripe.
-- Deployment on Vercel.

 ## Getting Started